mycolorway/simditor/site/docs/doc-usage.md

 * Simditor is based on [jQuery](http://jquery.com) and [module.js](https://github.com/mycolorway/simple-module).
 * [hotkeys.js](https://github.com/mycolorway/simple-hotkeys) is used to bind hotkeys.
 * [uploader.js](https://github.com/mycolorway/simple-uploader) is related to uploading files.
 You don't need to import this file if you don't want the uploading feature.
+* [dompurify.js](https://github.com/cure53/DOMPurify) is used to purify html tags for preventing xss attacks.

 #Using Simditor in your project